 - Entering retirement withdrawals without backup cash.
 Fix: hold a reserve and spending limits.

-What Makes Correct Capital the Right Choice for Retirement Financial Planning in Colorado Springs, CO
+Reasons to Choose Correct Capital for Retirement Financial Planning in Colorado Springs, CO

 - Our I.O.U Promise (Independent, Objective & Unbiased advice).
 You deserve clarity.
 We give plain-language disclosures about fees, risks, and conflicts, ensuring full honesty.